open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Data-Threads.rst

    Allows the DataThread plugin to handle a configuration message (usually sent via the OpenEphysHTTPServer) while acquisition is not active.

    :param msg: The message that was sent.
 There are no restrictions on how this string will be formatted; each plugin is responsible for parsing this message in the appropriate way.
+   :returns String: The response to the sender (e.g., an acknowledgement that the configuration message was handled properly)
 |